jaeseungyum/bem-sass/README.md

 ![Build Status](https://img.shields.io/circleci/project/jsng/bem-sass.svg)

-`bem-sass` is a Sass library for organizing css objects.
-It helps you apply BEM methodology to write your own CSS with no compatibility issues with both RubySass(>= 3.4) and LibSass(>=3.3), and provides more flexible namespacing configurations.
+`bem-sass` is a Sass library for organizing CSS objects.
+It helps you apply BEM architecture to CSS you write with no compatibility issues with both RubySass(>= 3.4) and LibSass(>=3.3).

-`bem-sass` is heavily inspired by [Immutable CSS](http://csswizardry.com/2015/03/immutable-css/), and [ITCSS](http://itcss.io/) as well as the original BEM concept.
-Immutable CSS describes that CSS objects you created should never be reassigned throughout your project.
+`bem-sass` is heavily inspired by [Immutable CSS](http://csswizardry.com/2015/03/immutable-css/) and [ITCSS](http://itcss.io/) as well as the original BEM concept.
+It is an Sass-only implementation of both concepts.
-ITCSS provides a good approach to manage CSS specificity issues that can happen even if you take advantages of BEM.
-These concepts will help you build more robust, secure css codebase at scale.

 ## Quick Start
 + Install with [Bower](http://bower.io): ```bower install --save-dev bem-sass```
 + Install with [npm](https://www.npmjs.com): ```npm install -save-dev bem-sass```

 ## Basic Usages
-Once you import bem-sass to your project, you can simply build your own css object like below:
+Once you import `bem-sass` to your project, you can simply build your own css object like below:

 ```scss